googleapis/cloud-bigtable-cbt-cli/README.md

 The configuration for the options (`-project`, `-instance`, and `-creds`) is in [cbtconfig.go](../../internal/cbtconfig/cbtconfig.go).
 So change that file if you need to modify those.

+## Third-party dependencies

+This tool uses a couple of third-party dependencies, external from the Go standard libraries.